Skip to Content

 Where will You Use Your 3D Printer?

 You don’t need to dedicate a whole room to 3D printing when you’re starting out.
-If you buy a truly portable machine, like the Creality Ender 2 Pro, you can store your machine in a closet and bring it out to play on the kitchen table when you need it.
+If you buy a truly portable machine, like the Bambu Lab A1 Mini, you can store your machine in a closet and bring it out to play on the kitchen table when you need it.

 I can’t fully recommend putting a 3D printer in your bedroom — some machines are pretty loud!
 But I do have to admit my teenager has our Prusa Mini+ in his room, it’s super quiet and small enough to sit on top of his dresser.